-The Invisible Guardian (El guardián invisible) is a thriller from Spain.
+The Invisible Guardian (El guardián invisible) is a Spanish language thriller from Spain.
 The lead character is a female police inspector.

 Amaia Salazar (Marta Etura) is a police officer in Pamplona.
 The film opens with Amaia checking a pregnancy test to disappointing negative results.
-She gets a call and tells her husband David (Benn Northover) she has a new case and may be gone several days.
-David’s origins are never spelled out, but the two of them speak English at home.
+She gets a call and tells her husband James (Benn Northover) she has a new case and may be gone several days.
+James’s origins are never spelled out, but the two of them speak English at home.

 The case involves a young girl, murdered and left by a stream in the hills around Elizondo, Spain.
 Elizondo is Amaia’s home town but she is reluctant to go back there.
 It quickly becomes apparent that the murder is the work of a serial killer from that area.
 Amaia must stay even longer in the area to solve the murders.